Hollenbach-lab/MHConstructor/README.md

 - MHConstructor/consensusHap/unplacedContigs/SampleID_BMH_RT_unPlaced.fasta

 There is a large amount of intermediate data generated during the assembly process that may be of interest to users for optimization and/or developing additional functionality.
 For an example results output directory, please visit our repository at the Center for Open Science https://osf.io/46y5k/.
 Here, you will also find a description of each of these files.

+## Troubleshooting
+Please send a copy of your error message to kristen.wade@ucsf.edu or rayo.suseno@ucsf.edu, or raise an issue in this repository.
+We would be happy to receive community feedback as we aim to continuously improve our pipeline.